310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}

 {% bubble Keito v2 %}
 Stick to one name already.
-No, nevermind, there won’t be any need to… I don’t mind if this was the last straw for you — You’re free to never show yourself here ever again.
+No, never mind, there won’t be any need to… I don’t mind if this was the last straw for you — You’re free to never show yourself here ever again.

 I laughed it off a second ago, but the truth is — the tradition within this land is terrifyingly rooted deep beyond measure.